medaminefh/python-projects/README.md

-# Open-Source Python Projects by Contributors to Dev Community!
+# Open-Source Python Projects by Contributors to Community!

 <br>